baljeet0298/webhook-repo/README.md

-This Repo currently monitor the push and pull request actions of action-repo.
+This Repo currently monitor the push and pull request actions of action-repo(https://github.com/baljeet0298/action-repo).

 	tech used: Python, Flask, Webhook, Jinja, ngrok

 Upcoming changes:
-	periodically update the UI after some interval of times
+	Periodically update the UI after some interval of times

 *******************